seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 testimony of his intent, you shall run a certain
 course; where, if you violently proceed against
 him, mistaking his purpose, it would make a great
-gap in your own honour, and shake in pieces the
+gap in your own honor, and shake in pieces the
 heart of his obedience.
 I dare pawn down my life
 for him, that he hath wrote this to feel my
-affection to your honour, and to no further
+affection to your honor, and to no further
-pretence of danger.
+pretense of danger.

 **GLOUCESTER**
 He cannot be such a monster--